cuiyongbo/hello-world/my_wiki/programmer_note/python/python_function_basics.rst

    >>> fib(2000)
    0 1 1 2 3 5 8 13 21 34 55 89 144 233 377 610 987 1597

-The keyword ``def`` introduces a function definition.
-It must be followed by the function name and the parenthesized list of formal parameters.
-The statements that form the body of the function start at the next line, and **MUST** be indented.

 The first statement of the function body can optionally be a string literal; this string literal is the function’s documentation string, or **docstring**. it’s good practice to include docstrings in code that you write, so make a